QuasarApp/Console-QtDeployer/README.md

-# This project has been renamed [CQtDeployer](https://github.com/QuasarApp/CQtDeployer)
+# This project has been renamed into [CQtDeployer](https://github.com/QuasarApp/CQtDeployer)